Impersonation Attacks

 - Request for Action: Attackers then ask the target to transfer funds, share sensitive data, or click on a malicious link.

-- Data Breach: Sensitive information can be exfiltrated for identity theft or sold on the dark web.
+- Exploitation: Funds are transferred or data compromised.
+Leaked sensitive information is often used for identity theft or sold on the dark web.

 Examples of Impersonation Attacks

-- Google and Facebook Spear Phishing (2013-2015): Lithuanian national Evaldas Rimasauskas orchestrated a fraudulent BEC (business email compromise) scheme, tricking Google and Facebook into wiring over $100 million to bank accounts he controlled.
+- Google and Facebook Spear Phishing (2013-2015): Lithuanian national Evaldas Rimasauskasorchestrated a fraudulent BEC attack, tricking Google and Facebook into wiring over $100 million to bank accounts he controlled.
 By creating a company with a name identical to a legitimate Asian-based hardware manufacturer, Rimasauskas sent phishing emails that appeared to be from the legitimate company, directing payments to his accounts.

 - Merseyrail Cyberattack by LockBit Ransomware (2021): In April 2021, the LockBit ransomware gang targeted the UK rail network Merseyrail.
 The attackers took control of the Director’s email account and impersonated him to email employees and journalists about the ransomware attack.
-The email leaked employees’ personal data and tried to downplay the attack.
+The email leaked employees’ personal data and emphasized how serious the ransomware attack had been.

-- $60 million lost to CEO Impersonation Fraud (2016): FACC, an Austrian aeronautics company, fell victim to a BEC scam in 2016.
-A Chinese national gained unauthorized access to the company’s email server and studied the CEO’s writing habits and quirks to make their phishing messages look legitimate.
-The attacker then impersonated the executive and sent emails instructing employees to transfer large sums of money to foreign bank accounts.
+- FACC Impersonation Attack (2016): FACC, an Austrian aeronautics company, fell victim to a BEC scam in 2016.
+A Chinese national gained unauthorized access to the company’s email server.
+With this level of access, the attacker then studied the CEO’s writing habits and quirks to make their phishing messages look legitimate.
+Next, the attacker impersonated the CEO and sent emails instructing employees to transfer large sums of money to foreign bank accounts.
 After the attack, FACC fired their CEO and CFO and sued them for $10 million for not doing enough to prevent the attack.

 How To Prevent Impersonation Attacks